jg-fossh/ORCs/README.md

 #### To Do

-1.  ~~Currently adapting ORC's R32I per lessons learned.~~
-2.  ~~Finishing the implementation of the M instructions.~~
-3.  ~~Start implementing the CSRs starting with the counters in order to be able to run the pico32 Dhrystone benchmark.~~
-4. Update the code to use lutrams so save 1 clock.
-5. Get rid of the HCC processor and separate the MUL multiplier from the DIV multiplier.
-The DSP block savings is not justifying the cost in clocks.
-6. Add a code for promiscuous fetching to get next instruction while waiting for one to be done.
-7. Finish implementing the CSRs, and FENCE.
-8. Implement the "A" instructions.
-9. Add more documentation
+1. Add more documentation

 _**Note:**_

 To synthesize the code for the Sipeed PriMER ANLOGIC FPGA BOARD simply set the parameter `P_IS_ANLOGIC` to 1.
 When using yosys or Xilinx using Vivado set the parameter to 0.
-This parameter is declared at the top level wrapper, ORC_R32IMAZicsr.v.
+This parameter is declared at the top level wrapper, ORC_R32I.v.

 Sadly the division uses more DSP blocks than what the Lattice 5k has to offer and the ANLOGIC FPGA in the SiPEED board only has enough DSP block for a pipelined division.
 I will create a faster non-pipeline division module for larger fpgas like the A7 or S7 found in the Arty boards.
 Also Vivado results show the most critical timing path is associated to the DSP blocks, therefore there is a risk of having to reduce the clock rate for a non-pipelined version.